Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Conclusions

-In summary, we have presented a study on a novel AlN/WS$_2$ vdW heterostructure that should not be difficult to synthesize due to the negative formation energy as well as good lattice match between the constituent monolayers.
-The analysis of the band alignment and decomposed partial charge density of the vdW heterostructure shows that a calculation at the DFT level is not sufficient to identify the character of the heterostructure.
-The GW inverts the band order transforming the heterostructure from type II to type I. The subsequent Bethe-Salpeter calculation of optical excitation confirms this result.
+In summary, we have presented a study on a novel AlN/WS$_2$ vdW heterostructure.
+Its negative formation energy as well as its small lattice mismatch between the constituent monolayers suggests that it should be possible to synthesize it.
+The analysis of the band alignment and decomposed partial charge density of the heterostructure shows that a calculation at the DFT level is not sufficient to identify the character of the heterostructure.
+The GW inverts the band order transforming the heterostructure from type II to type I. The subsequent Bethe-Salpeter calculation of optical excitations confirms this result.
 All the lowest optical excition, dark or bright, belong to the WS$_2$ monolayer part.
-These results suggest that simple identification of heterostructure by means of local or semi-local functional in DFT, may fail when compared with more advanced methods as GW plus Bethe-Salpeter or hybrid functionals.
-This work also shows that the AlN substrate modifies only slightly the electronic and optical properties of WS$_2$ and therefore could be employed as an excellent alternative insulating substrate to the most common hBN.
-Finally, regarding the inter-layer excitations, they are at higher energies, see Fig.~\ref{fig:AlN/WS2_excitons}, and with weak oscillator strength, compared with WS$_2$ intra-layer excitons, and therefore we expect that it will be difficult to promote excitons in these states.
+These results suggest that a simple identification of heterostructures by means of local or semi-local functional in DFT may fail when compared with more advanced methods as GW plus Bethe-Salpeter or hybrid functionals.

+Finally, the optical spectrum of the heterostructure is very similar to the one of the isolated WS$_2$, with small differences arising from the presence of the substrate, which acts through the strain and through the screening.
+We demonstrate that the AlN substrate modifies only slightly the electronic and optical properties of WS$_2$ and therefore could be employed as an excellent alternative insulating substrate, acting as gate dielectric material, to the most common used h-BN.\cite{prete2020giant}

-\section{Acknowledgments}
+\section{acknowledgments}

 The research leading to these results has received funding from the European Union Seventh Framework Program under grant agreement no. 7 85219 Graphene Core2.
 C.A. acknowledges A. Saul and K. Boukari for the management of the computer cluster \emph{Rosa}.
 CPU time was also granted by CINECA (ISCRA-B and ISCRA-C) and CRESCO ENEA HPC centers.
 This publication is based upon work from COST Action TUMIEE CA17126, supported by COST (European Cooperation in Science and Technology).
-O.P. and M.P. acknowledge financial funding from the EU MSCA-RISE project DiSeTCom (HORIZON2020, GA 823728) and INFN project TIME2QUEST.
-M.P. acknowledges Tor Vergata University Project 2021 TESLA. \\
+O.P. and M.P. acknowledge financial funding from the EU MSCA-RISE project DiSeTCom (HORIZON2020, GA 823728).
+M.P. acknowledges Tor Vergata University Project 2021 TESLA.
+O.P. acknowledges fundings from PRIN 2020 "PHOTO".